Qualified Business Income Deductions Explained

 What is Unadjusted Basis Immediately after Acquisition (UBIA) of qualified property?

-The UBIA of qualified property is another way the deduction can be limited.
-This limits the QBID for businesses that may not pay a significant amount in W-2 wages but do hold a significant amount of property.
-To count as “qualified property,” the property must be tangible, subject to depreciation, and used to produce qualified business income.
-Because UBIA considers the value of the property “immediately after acquisition,” depreciation isn’t taken into account.
-However, property used to calculate UBIA must also still be within its depreciation period, which is ten years after it was first put into use by the business.
-Property that has surpassed this period is not included in the calculation.
+Because UBIA considers the value of the property “immediately after acquisition,” depreciation isn’t considered.
+However, property used to calculate UBIA must also still be within its depreciation period, typically ten years after it was first put into use by the business.
+Property beyond this period is excluded from the UBIA calculation.